-As of December 31, 2011 the Company had federal net operating loss carry forwards of approximately \$47,017,000 which are available to offset future taxable income.
-They are due to expire in varying amounts from 2018 to 2031.
-As of December 31, 2011, the Company had Massachusetts state net operating loss carry forwards of approximately \$15,797,000 which are available to offset future taxable income.
-They are due to expire in varying amounts from 2012 through 2031.
+As of December 31, 2012 the Company had federal net operating loss carry forwards of approximately \$47,537,000 which are available to offset future taxable income.
+They are due to expire in varying amounts from 2018 to 2032.
+As of December 31, 2012, the Company had Massachusetts state net operating loss carry forwards of approximately \$15,798,000 which are available to offset future taxable income.
+They are due to expire in varying amounts from 2013 through 2017.

 Valuation of Investments.
-In October 2010, Zoom Telephonics, Inc. entered into an agreement with Zoom Technologies, Inc. (Nasdaq: ZOOM) in which Zoom Telephonics transferred its rights to the zoom.com domain name and certain trademark rights in exchange for 80,000 shares of Zoom Technologies common stock.
-The Company did not sell any Zoom Technologies shares during the first quarter of 2012.
-The closing price of Zoom Technologies common stock declined from \$4.47 on December 31, 2010 to \$1.13 on March 31, 2012.
+In October 2010 Zoom Telephonics, Inc. entered into an agreement with Zoom Technologies, Inc. (Nasdaq: ZOOM) in which Zoom Telephonics transferred its rights to the zoom.com domain name and certain trademark rights in exchange for 80,000 shares of Zoom Technologies common stock.
+These shares had trading restrictions that ended January 18, 2012.
+The Company values the marketable securities at market value in the financial statements.
+The Company did not sell any Zoom Technologies shares in 2012 or the first quarter of 2013.
+The closing price of Zoom Technologies common stock increased from \$0.55 on December 31, 2012 to \$0.71 on March 31, 2013.